DivSeek-Canada/crop-module/README.md

 # Configuring the System

-Before buiding the system using Docker Compose, it is important to perhaps make a copy and customize the contents of the **docker-compose.yml** file.
+Before building the system using Docker Compose, you need to copy the contents of the **docker-compose.yml-template** file into **docker-compose.yml" which you will customize for your site (and which will be _.gitignored_).

-A mandatory item to review is the location of your data files for the web site, database and (elasticsearch) index, which are specified to be persisted on the host system, external from the Docker containers.
+A mandatory item to review (and configure appropriately for your system) is the location of your data files for the web site, database, (elastic search) index and jbrowse, which are specified to be persisted on the host system, external from the Docker containers.

-The default project data file assumes a Mac OSX deployment with the **/Volumes** directory as a Mac OSX enabled location for subfolders which can be mapped as Docker 'volumes'.
-If you are on Linux, you may need to fix this to point to some other location.
-After changing the paths in the **docker-compose.yml** file, you should create each subdirectory in question, and ensure that the user permissions are set to the user account running the docker-compose.yml file.
+The default template file assumes a Linux deployment with the **/opt** directory as a Linux enabled shared directory location which can be mapped as a Docker 'volume'.
+If you are on MacOS or Windows, you will need to fix this to point to some other location (commented examples are provided in the docker-compose.yml file).
+After fixing the paths in the **docker-compose.yml** file, note that you need to create some additional (empty)subdirectories and ensure that the user permissions are set to the user account running the docker-compose.yml file.

-The four such directories in the default docker-compose.yml file to be fixed accordingly are:

-      /Volumes/DivSeekCanada/tripal_sites:/var/www/html/sites
-      /Volumes/DivSeekCanada/tripal_private:/var/www/private
-      /Volumes/DivSeekCanada/tripal_db:/var/lib/postgresql/data/
-      /Volumes/DivSeekCanada/tripal_index/:/usr/share/elasticsearch/data
+In particular, these subdirectories are:

+      /opt/DivSeekCanada/tripal_sites:/var/www/html/sites
+      /opt/DivSeekCanada/tripal_private:/var/www/private
+      /opt/DivSeekCanada/tripal_db:/var/lib/postgresql/data/
+      /opt/DivSeekCanada/tripal_index/:/usr/share/elasticsearch/data
+      /opt/DivSeekCanada/jbrowse/:/data

+(substitute the appropriate root path for your OS).

 Note that you should ensure that you have a "large enough" storage volume initialized and mounted to your system, upon which to store these directories, and also, the Docker deployment in general.
 On a cloud deployment, this may mean adding suitable volume storage.
-Yourexperience with your data system size will dictate the size of such a volume storage.
+Your experience with your data system size will dictate the size of such a volume storage.

 ## Running the System